I Dream in Another Language: Reception

 Directed by Ernesto Contreras, the former President of the Mexican Academy of Cinematographic Arts and Sciences, and written by his brother Carlos Contreras, the film first premiered at the Sundance International Film Festival where it won the Audience Award for World Cinema Dramatic.
-It was also well-received in the 60th Premios Ariel(Ariel Awards), the most important recognition in the Mexican film industry.
+It was also well-received in the 60th Premios Ariel (Ariel Awards), the most prestigious awards in the Mexican film industry.
 It was the most nominated and most awarded film that year with 6 awards in Best Original Screenplay, Best Picture, Best Actor, Best Original Score, Best Sound, and Best Cinematography.

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 80%, based on 15 reviews, and an average rating of 7.02/10.